DeepBitsTechnology/DeepDi/README.md

 Details can be found [here](https://blog.deepbitstech.com/2020/06/deepdisassembly-blazing-fast-and.html).

-# Usecases
-## Use Case 1: Runtime disassembler for end point antivirus software

-The end point antivirus software usually uploads the suspicious samples back to cloud server for further analysis.
-DeepDi can be used by end point antivirus software to analyze suspicious samples in real time.
-So that it can reduce the workload of cloud server and the response time to new threats.

-## Use Case 2: Quick memory dump analysis for cloud Virtual Machines

-The virtual machines on the clouds are potentially to be infected by various malware, e.g., cryptocurrency mining malware.
-With DeepDi, it is possible to identify those malware timely by scanning the memory dump of virtual machines.

 # How to use DeepDi?

 Details can be found [here](https://deepbitstech.gitbook.io/deepdi/).

 # Contact Us

 If you have any questions, please reach us via https://www.deepbitstech.com/contact.html